felixdoerre/primus_vk/README.md

 An idea might be to use `VK_EXTERNAL_MEMORY_HANDLE_TYPE_HOST_ALLOCATION_BIT_EXT` to map one device's memory and use that directly on the other device (or import host-allocated memory on both devices).
 However that is not implemented yet.

+## Development Status

+This layer works for the applications I tested it with, but has still some technical difficulties (see Technical Limitations).
+Additionally the image copy still introduces too much overhead.
+However this layer should already be usable with most applications.

 ## Technical Limitations

 1. The layer might deadlock on swapchain creation.
 I currently have no easy way to fix this.
 However real applications (and not demos) tend to spend enough time between `vkCreateDevice` and `vkCreateSwapchainKHR` that this deadlock never occurs.
 This is due to the vk_layer limitation that creating dispatchable objects is quite complex.
 I have the problem, that I need a new `VkDevice` from a `VkPhysicalDevice` where the application never calls `vkCreateDevice` upon.
 So the code from the Vulkan Loader that builds the layer/ICD chain is only executed once.
 The only way to call it again is to call the Loader again which might deadlock in the Loader global lock.